 Nagios is more focused on application network traffic and security, whereas Prometheus is more focused on the applications and the infrastructure itself.
 Perhaps the biggest benefit that Nagios offers is its ability to scale out of the box.
 However, if you’re using Prometheus alongside a long-term data store, like Thanos, the benefits will seem relatively small.

 Nagios offers some basic visualizations out of the box.
-But the offering is lackluster when compared with using Prometheus alongside a dedicated visualization tool like Grafana, or with ContainIQ’s custom metrics offering.
+But the offering is lackluster when compared with using Prometheus alongside a dedicated visualization tool like Grafana.

 Sensu was originally launched as an open-source set of monitoring tools in 2017.
 The company went on to launch a commercial offering, too, and was acquired by Sumo Logic in 2021.
 Today, Sensu offers both open-source and commercial tools for monitoring.
 Sensu’s open-source offering is often compared to Prometheus, and it has a number of advantages, as well as a few important differences, including: